Annual Meeting Sessions and Events

 7:30 a.m. – 8:30 a.m.

-Briefing: Local Problem Solving with NASM Resources
+Briefing: Local Problem-Solving with NASM Resources

 Although NASM’s primary focus is accreditation, it also generates a wealth of resources applicable to non-accreditation-related issues.
 This session will provide an introduction to some of NASM’s most frequently cited papers and advisory statements on topics including justification, curricular review, promotion and tenure, musician health, and others.
 A brief look at the NASM website, including the location of various online resources, will be included.
 Music executives new to NASM, or those unfamiliar with its online resources and publications, are encouraged to attend.